Berky115/BidValidator/readme.md

  ### Live:
  If you would like skip local setup a live example can be found [here](http://bidvalidator-env.cqgr4xt6e8.us-east-2.elasticbeanstalk.com) Simply run a ```/sendRequest``` post against the url.

+ ## Notes:
+While building the bid response I noticed a discrepancy between the provided responses and the intended spec.
+According to page 26 of the OpenRTB 2.3 standards a bid response is required to have fields 'id', impid', and 'price' tied to every bid.
+Assignments sample bids there is no id or imp id applied to any bids.
+Rather there is an id for the response.
+By this logic every bid is invalid.
+As such I have omitted these validations for the time being.

 ## Support
 Please review the issues below and number them 1 through 3 based on the order in which you would handle them.
 Briefly describe your process for prioritizing the issues.